 Script Kiddies: The In-It-for-Fun Guys

 Although not given a hat color, Script Kiddies are part of the hacking community.
 They are not interested in hacking into networks for nefarious gains.
-Rather, they want to copy code and then insert it into a virus, SQLi, or other application.
+Rather, they want to copy code and then insert it into a virus, SQLi, or other applications.
 Script Kiddies usually download an overly used software and learn how to use it.
 They may be involved in a DDoS (Distributed Denial of Service) attack, flooding an IP with useless pings to initiate its collapse and keep other legitimate users from accessing it.

 Script kiddies are motivated by boredom and have no real alliance to the hacker world.

-Blue Hats: The Revenge Guys
+Blue Hats Hackers: The Revenge Guys

 A blue hat hacker can be malicious but usually, that anger is channeled at one person or company.
 They seek revenge for some type of wrong.
 Blue hats are typically new to hacking and may start out as Script Kiddies.
 An event or incident may turn them from being nonchalant about hacking to being focused on exacting some kind of hacking catastrophe for their target.
 This group is not necessarily known for wanting to learn or improve their skills.
 They just want to know enough to retaliate.